-The whole trip is spent thinking about how soon he can get home to the family who holds down the fort while he is gone.
+And for The Trucker, the entire trip is spent thinking about how soon he can get home to his family.
 His only desire is to spend as much time as possible with them.
-It’s Georgia Overdrive all the way home, and home 20 comes into sight at last.
-One hot shower, his first warm meal and his first solid night of sleep in a week, and he is up and restless.
-It has hardly been twenty-four hours, but the highway begins to call again.
+It’s Georgia Overdrive all the way, and home comes into sight at last.
+A hot shower, the first warm meal, and a solid night of sleep, and The Trucker is up and already restless.
+It has hardly been twenty-four hours, but the highway begins to call.
 The product must be delivered.
 The people must eat.
 It is time for eighteen wheels to whine, engines to roar, windshields to get splattered.
 And it’s goodbye to little sad faces and it’s hello to the open highway once again.